Alexander Schlenga

 Short Bio

 I am a doctoral candidate and joined the group of Felix Brandt in October 2024.
-Before that, I did my M.Sc. and B.Sc. in Informatics at the Technical University of Munich.
+Before that, I did my M.Sc. and B.Sc. in informatics (computer science) at the Technical University of Munich.

-My research mainly concerns mathematical models to investigate the cooperation and interaction of autonomous rational agents under scarcity of resources or conflicting interests.
+My research mainly concerns mathematical models to investigate the interaction of rational agents under scarcity of resources or conflicting interests.
+In particular, this includes social choice, matching, and cooperative game theory.
 In addition to that, I have a passion for algorithmic problems and computational complexity.

 Publications